How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Conversions are Low

 Low conversions are the most difficult diagnostic to pinpoint and solve.
-Thinking you have a conversion problem is not at all helpful as it leads you to small-scale thinking.
+Thinking you have a conversion problem is unhelpful as it leads you to small-scale thinking.
 E.g. “if I fix this thing then more people will buy from me”.
-If you are experiencing low conversions then more often than not your problem lies somewhere else in the diagnostic process.
+If you’re experiencing lower conversions, more often than not your problem lies somewhere else in the diagnostic process.
 If your CPMs are twice as high as the previous year, for instance, you must convert twice as many customers.
 That is not a conversion problem.
+You need to generate more efficiency.

 Is the campaign objective set to conversions or catalog sales?
 Do the ads have positive likes and comments?
 Are comments responded to?
 Are Purchase events firing on the pixel?
 Is the ad missing vital information, or does it entice users to click on it?
-Could you create another offer?
 What could be done to increase the average order or customer lifetime value?

 What Will You Do Next?

 I hope this guide helps improve your campaigns immeasurably, and assists in the growth of your business.
-We have used this guide to turn Shopify businesses from dreams into reality for business owners.
+We have used this guide to turn Shopify businesses from dreams into reality for ecommerce brand owners.

 Facebook Ads for Shopify FAQ